 Protecting your trade business when hiring subcontractors

 If you are a self-employed tradesperson or business owner in the UK, no doubt there will come a time when you need an extra pair of hands to complete a job.
-The question is, though, will they be a full-time employee, apprentice or a subcontractor?
+The question is, though, will they be a full-time employee, apprentice or will you hire a subcontractor?
 This question will throw up a few different answers regarding insurance and the legal points you must adhere to their contract, how you pay them, what rights they have and so on.

 What is a Subcontractor?

 When you manage an entire project, let's say a two-story home extension.
 You will more than likely need to hire a variety of skilled tradespeople to finish the job.
 From electricians wiring the job to plumbers connecting the water to the mains, you will inevitably hire a subcontractor.

 Subcontractors are different to your regular employees.
 They carry an extra level of risk but also bring excellent benefits to the job with them - namely, their craft allowing you to open your business to newer opportunities.